2018ik/2018ik.github.io/_wiki/spirit.markdown

 The Spirit of Jesus Christ in Philippians 1:19 refers to Christ both in His humanity and human living and in His divinity and resurrection.
 This is the all-inclusive compound life-giving Spirit.
 The Spirit of Jesus Christ bountifully supplies the believers to live Christ (Phil.
 1:19).
 It is only by the operation of this Spirit that one can work out their full salvation (Phil.
 2:12-16).

+### Spirit of the Lord

+The Spirit of the Lord seen in Luke 4:18, Acts 5:9, 8:39 and 2 Corinthians 3:17 is generally equivalent to the Spirit of Jehovah in the OT (translations which render YHWH as "Lord" will have "Spirit of the Lord" in the OT and NT).
+In the NT, "Lord" now refers to both the Father and the Son.
+Later in 2 Corinthians 3:18, we see that the Lord *is* the Spirit.

 ### Lord Spirit

 2 Corinthians 3:18 mentions the "Lord Spirit" or "Lord, the Spirit" or "Spirit, who is the Lord."
-This is a composite title like "Father God" or "Lord Christ" which simply means that the Spirit is Lord, and that the very Lord in the heavens is in the human spirit as the pneumatic Christ.
+This is a composite title like "Father God" or "Lord Christ" which simply means that the Spirit is Lord.
+Based on the prior verses, the Lord here is Christ (2 Cor.
+3:14).
+This means that the very Lord in the heavens is in the human spirit as the pneumatic Christ.
 In order to behold the Lord as the Spirit, one needs an [unveiled face](../veil).
 Transformation is also carried out through the Lord Spirit, as the compound Spirit which can put one's being through Christ's death and resurrection.

 ### Comforter